Getting started with RCS

 - Open receipts: You gain visibility into when messages are opened, something not possible with SMS.

-- Single-threaded communication: All customer conversations are maintained in one branded thread, instead of fragmented across multiple threads.
-Additionally, if you mix RCS and SMS, any SMS messages delivered by unbranded numeric senders may be mistaken for spam, since the consumer will view the RCS agent as the legitimate source.
+Additionally, if you use both RCS and SMS, messages will appear in separate threads; and any SMS messages sent from unbranded numeric senders may be mistaken for spam, as customers will recognise your verified RCS agent as the legitimate source.

 SMS fallbackSMS fallback